 In Juror Number One v.
 Superior Court (2012) 206 Cal.App.4th 854, a juror suspected of misconduct was ordered by the court to grant the consent required under the SCA for disclosure of his Facebook postings.

-The court determined that it could order the juror to consent to disclosure of the juror's information by Facebook just as if it was actually in the juror's possession.
+The court determined that it could order the juror to consent to Facebook's disclosure of the juror's information as if it were actually in the juror's possession.

 In the meantime, the plain language of the SCA – which unambiguously prevents compliance with defense subpoenas – and the Facebook, Inc. decision rejecting the constitutional claims against the Stored Communications Act leave criminal defendants at a distinct disadvantage.